perpetual-education-personal/testing-vue-applications/README.md

 jest had a --watch mode but vitest seems to do that by default and with HMR

 Talk about basic async situations

+Right here ---- it would be good to go into as much exploration of the core vitest methods before adding other libraries ---